-As a concentrated portfolio of around 35-50 companies, the management team invests only in firms where they have high conviction.
+As a concentrated portfolio of around 35-50 companies, the manager invests only in firms where he has high conviction.
 Decisions are based primarily on a bottom-up stock-picking process that is complemented by a view of economic and market conditions.

 SECULAR GROWTH BIAS

-A key driving force in the fund is the management team’s search for companies that are able to achieve fundamental structural growth in the belief that this will lead to above-average investment returns.
+A key driving force in the fund is the managers search for companies that are able to achieve fundamental structural growth in the belief that this will lead to above-average investment returns.

 FOCUS ON HIGHLY LIQUID LARGE AND MID-CAP STOCKS

 The fund holds company shares from across the market capitalisation spectrum, with a heavier weighting towards highly liquid mid-cap stocks than the benchmark.
-The managers target companies with reasonable valuations that are positioned to deliver attractive medium-term growth.
+The manager targets companies with reasonable valuations that are positioned to deliver attractive medium-term growth.

 ACTIVE MANAGEMENT TARGETING CONSISTENT LONG-TERM OUTPERFORMANCE

-Our managers believe that making active portfolio management decisions is the best way to deliver performance over the long term.
-Each time they invest, they do so with long-term performance in mind and an understanding of the value that this can provide to investors.
+Our manager believes that making active portfolio management decisions is the best way to deliver performance over the long term.
+Each time he invests, he does so with long-term performance in mind and an understanding of the value that this can provide to investors.

 Past performance is not a guide to future performance.
 The value of investments may fall as well as rise and investors may not get back the amount invested.
 Income from investments may fluctuate.
 Performance figures are on a bid to bid with net income reinvested basis.
 Valuations are based on the previous day's prices.